mrcavalcanti/mosaicoo/docs/sources/datasources/azuremonitor/_index.md

 ##### Logs macros

-To make writing queries easier there are several Grafana macros that can be used in the where clause of a query:
+To make writing queries easier there are several Mosaicoo macros that can be used in the where clause of a query:

 | Macro                           | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |